zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 	- Think how to sell to customers and employees
 - Durability
 	- How the business can generate long-term cash flow
+	- Companies are valued by future cash flow
 - Uniqueness
-	- Don't just another interetn
+	- Don't just another internet company in dot com bubble

+**Thoughts on competition**

+- Competitin drives`2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMjU3MDk2OV19
+eyJoaXN0b3J5IjpbLTI5NjM1OTA3NF19
 -->